-Under existing Danish tax laws all payments under the Securities to non-Danish resident holders will be made without deduction of Danish withholding tax except in certain cases on payments between affiliated parties as referred to in sections 2 (1) (d) and 2 (1) (h) of the Danish Corporation Tax Act (Consolidated Act no. 1084 of 26 June 2020, as amended) and section 65 D of the Danish Withholding Tax Act (Consolidated Act no. 117 of 29 January 2016, as amended).
-According to Danish withholding tax rules, save as set out in the paragraph below, there should be no Danish tax implications for holders of the Securities that are not affiliated with the Issuer pursuant to Chapter 4 of the Danish Tax Control Act (Act. no. 1535 of 19 December 2017, as amended).
+Under existing Danish tax laws all payments under the Securities to non-Danish resident holders will be made without deduction of Danish withholding tax except in certain cases on payments between affiliated parties as referred to in sections 2 (1) (d) and 2 (1) (h) of the Danish Corporation Tax Act (Consolidated Act no. 1241 of 22 August 2022, as amended) and section 65 D of the Danish Withholding Tax Act (Consolidated Act no. 824 of 28 April 2021, as amended).
+According to Danish withholding tax rules, save as set out in the paragraph below, there should be no Danish tax implications for holders of the Securities that are not affiliated with the Issuer pursuant to Chapter 4 of the Danish Tax Control Act (Act. no. 283 of 2 March 2022, as amended).
 Under Danish law, affiliated parties would include, but not be limited to, cases where one party directly or indirectly controls the other party by way of ownership of a majority of the share capital or voting rights or by way of agreement or where the two parties are subject to common control.

-Pursuant to section 3 of the Danish Tax Assessments Act (Consolidated Act no. 806 of 8 August 2019, as amended), an arrangement or series of arrangements (i) not entered into for commercial reasons reflecting the underlying economic reality and (ii) which are implemented for the primary purpose of obtaining, or one of the primary purposes of which is to obtain, a tax benefit which is against the purpose and intent of the Danish tax laws should be ignored for purposes of calculating the Danish tax liability.
-The general anti-abuse rule in section 3 of the Danish Tax Assessments Act has recently been enacted in Danish tax law, and it is presently unclear how the rule could be applied.
+Pursuant to section 3 of the Danish Tax Assessments Act (Consolidated Act no. 1735 of 17 August 2021, as amended), an arrangement or series of arrangements (i) not entered into for commercial reasons reflecting the underlying economic reality and (ii) which are implemented for the primary purpose of obtaining, or one of the primary purposes of which is to obtain, a tax benefit which is against the purpose and intent of the Danish tax laws should be ignored for purposes of calculating the Danish tax liability.
+Presently, uncertainty exists how the rule could be applied.
 If a holder of Securities is considered to have taken part in an arrangement that is covered by Section 3 of the Danish Tax Assessments Act this could result in the application of withholding tax to payments made to such holder under the Securities.